anandwana001/android-interview/README.md

 ### Lifecycle
- - How to keep a video maintain playing state when we rotate screen?
+ - How to keep a video maintain a playing state when we rotate the screen?
- - How many callbacks in Fragmnets?
+ - How many callbacks are in Fragments?
- - What could be the reasons when `onPause` didn't get triggered?
+ - What could be the reasons why `onPause` didn't get triggered?
  - What kind of events trigger `onPause()` to run?
  - In what scenario does the "onDestory" get called directly after "onCreate"?
  - Which callback gets called on Activity when an AlertDialog is shown?
  - What's the lifecycle in PIP (Picture-in-Picture)?
  - What happens if you rotate the device?
- - Inside a viewpager (Fragment state pager adapter) what will be the lifecycle of the fragments when you swap from tab to another ?
+ - Inside a viewpager (Fragment state pager adapter) what will be the lifecycle of the fragments when you swap from one tab to another?
  - Why onActivityCreated is now depreciated in Fragment?
- - Which callback should i use if i want to know when my activity came to foreground?
+ - Which callback should I use if I want to know when my activity came to the foreground?
  - When is onActivityResult called?
  - What does setRetainInstance do and how you can avoid it?
  - What callbacks trigger when a Dialog opens up?
-Conside both case, dialog attached from same activity/fragment and other activity/fragment.
+In both cases, the dialog is attached from the same activity/fragment and another activity/fragment.
- - What does `launchWhenCreated`, `launchWhenStarted`, and `launchWhenResumed` functions do?
+ - What do `launchWhenCreated`, `launchWhenStarted`, and `launchWhenResumed` functions do?
- -
+ - Fragment Callbacks when moving from one fragment to another and coming back to prev one?

 ### Networking
 - What is the role of OkHttp and Retrofit?
 - What design pattern does Retrofit use?
-- How would optimise handling of access token expiration?
-How would you handle retry network call when the api fails?
+- How would optimize the handling of access token expiration?
+How would you handle a retry network call when the API fails?
 (Custom Interceptor response)
 -

 ### Webview
-- What are the problems around security when dealing with `WebView`.
+- What are the problems around security when dealing with `WebView`?
 - How to interact or make connections with JavaScript?
 -

 ### Dependency Injection
 - Provides vs binds
-- Subcomponent vs component dependency, what is the difference under the hood
+- Subcomponent vs. component dependency, what is the difference under the hood
-- What is subcomponent and what is the use?
+- What is a subcomponent and what is its use?
 How do you use qualifiers or how would you provide different instances of a class with the same data type?
 Constructor Injection V/s Method Injection?
 What is the scope?
 Singleton Annotation?
-- What is Circular dependency in dagger?, and how to resolve it
+- What is Circular dependency in dagger? and how to resolve it
 - What's interesting about Hilt?
 - Did you use Koin?
 What are your thoughts on it?
 -

 ### Jetpack Compose
-- How to launch coroutine from a composable function? - [LaunchedEffect](https://www.droidcon.com/2021/10/28/jetpack-compose-side-effects-ii-remembercoroutinescope/)
+- How to launch a coroutine from a composable function? - [LaunchedEffect](https://www.droidcon.com/2021/10/28/jetpack-compose-side-effects-ii-remembercoroutinescope/)
-- How to launch coroutine from a non-composable function, but tied to composition? - [rememberCoroutineScope()](https://www.droidcon.com/2021/10/28/jetpack-compose-side-effects-ii-remembercoroutinescope/)
+- How to launch a coroutine from a non-composable function, but tied to composition? - [rememberCoroutineScope()](https://www.droidcon.com/2021/10/28/jetpack-compose-side-effects-ii-remembercoroutinescope/)
 - What is recomposition?
 [Recomposition](https://developer.android.com/jetpack/compose/mental-model#recomposition)
 - **What is `remember` in compose?**
   - A composable function to remember the value produced by a calculation only at the time of composition.
 It will not calculate again in recomposition.
   - Recomposition will always return the value produced by composition.
-  - Whole Compose is based on concept of `Positional Memoization`
+  - Whole Compose is based on the concept of `Positional Memoization`
-  - At the time of recomosition, `remember` internally calls a function called `rememberedValue()` whose work is to look into the `slotTable` and compare if the previous value and the new value has any difference, if not return, else update value
+  - At the time of recomposition, `remember` internally calls a function called `rememberedValue()` whose work is to look into the `slotTable` and compare if the previous value and the new value have any difference, if not return, else update the value
 - Why and when to use `remember {}`?
 - Difference between `LazyColumn` and `RecyclerView`?
 - What is AndroidView in compose?
 - What is the lifecycle of composeables?
 [Lifecycle](https://developer.android.com/jetpack/compose/lifecycle)
 - How to avoid recomposition of any composable, if the state is not changed?
 [Smart Recomposition](https://developer.android.com/jetpack/compose/lifecycle#add-info-smart-recomposition)
-- What are stable types which can skip recomposition?
+- What are stable types that can skip recomposition?
 - What is State?
-- What is MutableState and how does recomposition happens?
+- What is MutableState and how does recomposition happen?
-- How to retain State accross recomposition and configuration changes?
+- How to retain State across recomposition and configuration changes?
-- Difference between Stateless and Statefull composeables?
+- Difference between Stateless and Stateful composeables?
-- What are your thoughts on flat heirarchy, constraint Layout in compose vs the older view heirarchy in xml
+- What are your thoughts on flat hierarchy, constraint Layout in compose vs. the older view hierarchy in xml
 - Difference b/w remember and LaunchedEffect
-- Does re-composition of `ComposeItem1` bring any affect on `ComposeItem2`?
+- Does re-composition of `ComposeItem1` bring any effect on `ComposeItem2`?
 If yes, then how?
   - `ComposeParent() { ComposeItem1 {} ComposeItem2() {...} } `
   - What is `CompositionLocal`?
 - Custom views in compose